Uj1797/Festive-Sales-Data-EDA/README.md

 ## How to Run the Project

 ### Prerequisites:
-- Python 3.x
+- Python 3.0.0
 - Jupyter Notebook or any Python IDE
-- Required Python libraries (can be installed using `requirements.txt`)
+- Required Python libraries.